TrustInSoft/demos/target-awareness/README.md

 unsigned char c = msb(0xBEEF); // c == 0xBE or c == 0xEF ?
 ```

-## Target sensitive tests
+## Tests

-The test driver simply calls the 2 above functions, and make used of the return value
+The test driver simply calls the 2 above functions, and make use of the return value
 ```c
 void test_msb() {
     unsigned char c = msb(0xBEEF);      // c == 0xBE or c == 0xEF ?